-Garlic is a perennial vegetable plant which is a must-have in the vegetable patch.
+Garlic is a perennial vegetable spice, a must-have in the vegetable patch.
 It craves sun.

 Climate – temperate